SuperSymmetryRobots/SADC/README.md

 cd ~/seat/catkin_ws
 catkin_make
 source ~/seat/catwkin_ws/devel/setup.bash
-# You can/should add this line to you ~/.bashrc
+# You can/should add this last line to you ~/.bashrc
 ```

 ```